 We have a thriving PhD programme with over 100 students, all supported by a supervisory team of active researchers in the student’s subject area.
 We have students studying for PhDs in areas such as applied science, theology, sport, health, arts and humanities, social sciences, business and education.

 In addition, a number of our students are working in important cross-disciplinary fields such as the relationship between theology and public policy and the provision of health services in prisons.
-St Mary’s also has a professional doctorate programme in education.
+St Mary’s also offers Professional Doctorates in Education, Ministry and Strength & Conditioning.

 Facilities and development

 All students have dedicated study facilities.
 A Researcher Development Programme is provided for all students and, in the second year, there is a Career Development Programme which also provides students with the opportunity to engage with our experts in residence.

 The development programmes are compulsory for full-time students.
 Part-time students have their needs assessed by their supervisors, but are free to attend all sessions.

 All students, on the recommendation of their academic faculty/institute, will have the opportunity to train for and apply to be an Associate Fellow of the Higher Education Academy.

 Your academic and other needs are overseen by Claire Tapia, Head of Research Services and the Associate Deans for Research and Enterprise.